-Prerequisite(s): 3 credits of math Includes such topics as matrix algebra operations, simultaneous linear equations, linear programming, Markov chains, game theory, graph theory, linear economic models, least square approximation and cryptography.
+PREQ: 3 credits of math

+This course includes such topics as matrix algebra operations, simultaneous linear equations, linear programming, Markov chains, game theory, graph theory, linear economic models, least square approximation and cryptography.
 Business applications are emphasized and computer solutions (using MATLAB and/or Excel) are used for selected problems.
+LSM: QP

-MA 215 Mathematics of Sports (3 credits) Prerequisite(s): GB 213 and (MA 126, MA 139 or MA 141)
+MA 215 Mathematics of Sports (3 credits)

+PREQ: (MA 126 or MA 139 or MA 141) and GB 213

 Mathematics and sports will help students understand how analytic ideas can aid in understanding athletic competitions and improving individual and team performances.
-The mathematical topics will include some with a statistical component (expectations, probability and risk/reward judgments) and some with a deterministic bent (optimization, ranking and validation.)
+The mathematical topics will include some with a statistical component (expectations, probability and risk/reward judgments) and some with a deterministic bent (optimization, ranking and validation).
 A variety of software packages will be used to demonstrate the many ways that a mathematical point of view can inform participants and fans alike.